Anisimov3D/3Dnucleus_data/README.md

 ![Graph_interpertation_wh](https://github.com/user-attachments/assets/72e6e0b4-862f-4a47-9582-9cff67691a76)

 _Image 4.
 A demonstration of contact surface area difference between an internalised object (C1) and an external "surrounding" object (C2).
-A negative difference of SA between C1 and C2 (on Image 3.) implies that C1 (coilin+ region) is mostly internalised within the C2 (DAPI region)._
+A negative difference of surface area between C1 and C2 (on Image 3.) implies that C1 (coilin+ region) is mostly internalised within the C2 (DAPI region)._